rosiebailey/Putnam_Lab_Notebook_RB/_posts/2021-05-24-20210524_Water_Quality_Protocols.md

 4. **Wait for 5 minutes** for color to develop.
 5. Compare the color in the test tube to the reference table included in the test kit box.
 6. Record NH4 value **Units in ppm (mg/L)** in lab notebook.
 7. Dispose of all test solutions and rinse water into respective waste containers.
-[General Water test Notes](##General-Water-Test-Notes).
+See  [General Water test Notes](##General-Water-Test-Notes) above.

 # NO2-Nitrogen